Martinique: 20th–21st centuries

 On 8 May 1902, Mont Pelée erupted and completely destroyed St. Pierre, killing 30,000 people.
 Refugees from Martinique travelled by boat to the southern villages of Dominica, and some of them remained permanently on the island.
 The only survivor in the town of Saint-Pierre, Ludger Sylbaris, was saved by the thick walls of his prison cell.
-Shortly thereafter, the capital shifted to Fort-de-France, where it remains today.
+Shortly thereafter, the capital shifted to Fort-de-France, where it remains.

 During World War II, the pro-Nazi Vichy government controlled Martinique under Admiral Georges Robert.
 German U-boats used Martinique for refuelling and re-supply during the Battle of the Caribbean.
 In 1942, 182 ships were sunk in the Caribbean, dropping to 45 in 1943, and five in 1944.
 Free French forces took over on the island on Bastille Day, 14 July 1943.

 In 1946, the French National Assembly voted unanimously to transform the colony into an Overseas Department of France.
 Meanwhile, the post-war period saw a growing campaign for full independence; a notable proponent of this was the author Aimé Césaire, who founded the Progressive Party of Martinique in the 1950s.
 Tensions boiled over in December 1959 when riots broke out following a racially-charged altercation between two motorists, resulting in three deaths.
 In 1962, as a result of this and the global turn against colonialism, the strongly pro-independence OJAM (Organisation de la jeunesse anticolonialiste de la Martinique) was formed.
 Its leaders were later arrested by the French authorities.
 However, they were later acquitted.
 Tensions rose again in 1974, when gendarmes shot dead two striking banana workers.
 However the independence movement lost steam as Martinique's economy faltered in the 1970s, resulting in large-scale emigration.
 Hurricanes in 1979–80 severely affected agricultural output, further straining the economy.
 Greater autonomy was granted by France to the island in the 1970s–80s.

 In 2009, Martinique was convulsed by the French Caribbean general strikes.
 Initially focusing on cost-of-living issues, the movement soon took on a racial dimension as strikers challenged the continued economic dominance of the Béké, descendants of French European settlers.
 President Nicolas Sarkozy later visited the island, promising reform.
 While ruling out full independence, which he said was desired neither by France nor by Martinique, Sarkozy offered Martiniquans a referendum on the island's future status and degree of autonomy.

-On 2 February 2023, Martinique adopted its independent activist flag, symbolising its three colors of Pan-Africanism.
+On 2 February 2023, Martinique adopted its independent activist flag, symbolising its three colours of Pan-Africanism.